 Greet your prospect by name.
-You want your prospect to know you know who they are, and to dispel any worries that you are just randomly calling.
+You want your prospect to know who they are and dispel any worries that you are just randomly calling.

 Then, include your name, where you’re from, and your phone number right off the bat.
 Show you have a purpose for reaching out to them.
 By including your phone number immediately – then later, toward the end of the call – you give them several opportunities to jot your number down.